robwierzbowski/generator-jekyllrb/app/templates/conditional/sass/readme.md

 # Get Sassy!

-- All files will be compiled to css in 'app/<%= cssDir %>'.
+- Sass files in this directory  will be compiled to css in `app/<%= cssDir %>`.
-- Grunt takes its settings from the config.rb in the project's root folder.
+- You can configure compiler settings in `config.rb` in the project's root directory.
-- The files in this directory are copied from plain css.
+- The files in this directory are plain css boilerplate.
 Sassify as you see fit.